Winter storm warning issued for most of Mass. ahead of major snowstorm

 — Jaisol Martinez (@JaisolWX) December 16, 2020

-Cold air settled in New England, setting the stage for heavy snow as moisture from the south moves north.
+Cold air took hold of New England early Wednesday, setting the stage for heavy snow as moisture from the south moves north.

-Flakes will begin falling Wednesday evening and are expected to intensify between midnight to about 3 a.m.
+Flakes will begin falling Wednesday evening and snowfall is expected to intensify between midnight to about 3 a.m.
 Thursday, according to 7NEWS Meteorologist Chris Lambert.

-Snowfall will continue through Thursday evening, dropping between eight to 12 inches in most of Mass.
+Snowfall will continue through Thursday afternoon, dropping between eight to 12 inches across most of the state, including Boston.

-Parts of Worcester, Norfolk and Middlesex counties could get up to 15 inches.
+Parts of Worcester, Norfolk, and Middlesex counties could get up to 15 inches, along with Pittsfield and other areas in northwestern Massachusetts.

+3:30pm WED: Snowfall forecast for the storm.
+Much of the region will pick up 12" of snow from this storm.
+Some locations in Worcester county may end up with a little less.
+Some locations west & north of downtown Boston may receive over 12" of snow. #7news pic.twitter.com/vk4qqWLYdO

 Cape Cod is projected to get anywhere between two and eight inches of snow, while part of the South Coast may see four to eight inches.